Skip to main content

 Deep Plane Facelift Recovery: Complete Timeline & Healing Process

-Understanding the Deep Plane Technique
+What Is the Deep Plane Technique?

 The deep plane facelift represents a significant advancement in facial rejuvenation surgery.
 Unlike traditional techniques that primarily address skin laxity, the deep plane approach works beneath the SMAS (Superficial Musculoaponeurotic System) layer to release and reposition the deeper facial structures that have descended with age.